yotamon/CartShift-Studio/content/blog/shopify-vs-woocommerce.md

 Shopify is ideal for most businesses that want simplicity, reliability, and the ability to scale without technical headaches.
 While self-hosted solutions offer more control, they require significant technical resources and ongoing maintenance.

 Still not sure?
-[Contact us](/contact) for a free consultation.
+Contact us at hello@cartshift.studio or visit https://cartshift.studio/contact for a free consultation.
 We'll help you choose the platform that's right for your business and goals.

 ---he---